 Adolescent Drug Addiction Treatment in Our Utah Center

 Addiction does not just lie within adults, it can affect anyone, including adolescents.
-Even as a teenager, one may have developed limiting behaviors that have led to unhealthy habits which harm the body, mental health, and even those around you.
+Even as a teenager, one may have developed limiting behaviors that have led to unhealthy habits that harm the body, mental health, and even those around you.

 Pathways Real Life Recovery is here to help your adolescent overcome their addiction and lead the whole family down the path to self-discovery and healing.
-We have many years of experience working with dual diagnosis cases – drug, alcohol or mental health related.
+We have many years of experience working with dual-diagnosis cases – drug, alcohol, or mental health-related.
 In addition, we offer various forms of treatment and testing in which your family is involved, and we are with you every step of the way.

 Adolescent Substance Abuse Evidence-based Treatment Methods

-Addicted teens need treatment for their specific addiction, and for any contributing issues.
+Addicted teens need treatment for their specific addiction and for any contributing issues.
 Their bodies and minds both need treatment, and a good treatment program addresses addiction from several angles.
 We offer outpatient drug and alcohol rehabilitation programs that allow teens to live at home and go to school or work, allowing them to continue with their lives while attending treatment.
 The road to recovery starts with thorough medical and psychiatric evaluations.
 Doctors and specialists determine what medical complications and mental health issues to address in a personalized treatment plan.
 People recovering from addiction should understand their treatment, so we sit down and discuss treatment options and processes with our teens.

-We firmly believe in an overall rehabilitation that takes into account addiction and the emotional, physical and spiritual needs of addicted teens and their families.
+We firmly believe in an overall rehabilitation that takes into account addiction and the emotional, physical, and spiritual needs of addicted teens and their families.

 - One-on-One Counseling: Addicts need therapy to teach them the skills needed to maintain a sober life.
 Our main form of treatment is counseling, during which therapists work with teens to identify problems such as addiction triggers.
 By working with counselors on a steady basis, they learn to understand and fight addiction.

 - Cognitive Behavioral Therapy: Teens should understand their own thinking and the behaviors that stem from this thinking.
-Counselors help teens understand their addiction, and teach them to engage in healthy responses rather than turning to addictive substances.
+Counselors help teens understand their addiction and teach them to engage in healthy responses rather than turning to addictive substances.

 - Detox Services: Physical symptoms of drug withdrawal range from mild to severe.
 We partner with several highly rated detox centers in Utah to ensure patients get help throughout detoxification.
-This process allows dangerous toxins to leave the body, so addicts can physically deal with moving forward.
+This process allows dangerous toxins to leave the body, so addicts can physically deal with them moving forward.

 - Motivational Interviewing: Counselors using motivational interviewing ask questions that get to the core of the attitudes that lead to a positive and successful recovery.
 The process of answering these questions helps teens understand themselves and resolves harmful internal conflicts.